vietpham94/idfood-server-wp/wp-content/plugins/woocommerce-unit-of-measure/readme.txt

 Hard to say really, so many themes to test so little time.

 == Changelog ==

+= 3.0.3 =
+* Tested on WordPress 5.9
+* Tested on WooCommerce 6.2.0
+* Changed filter priority to fire later

 = 3.0.2 =
 * Tested on WordPress 5.5.1